kolibril13/blender_typst_importer/README.md

 ## v 0.1.2

-new function: convert from curve to mesh
+* new function: convert from curve to mesh : `convert_to_mesh`
 ```py
 c = typst_express("$ . . . $", scale_factor=100, origin_to_char=False, convert_to_mesh=True)
 ```

+* Better handeling of materials. (see https://projects.blender.org/blender/blender/issues/134451)
+* Every element has now a default "opacity" property

 ## v 0.1.1